 What’s the better option for me?

-A Chromebook is a good, cost-effective option if you primarily surf the web, browse Facebook, catch up on email, create documents in Google Docs, and balance your checkbook in Microsoft Excel for Microsoft 365.
+A Chromebook is a good, cost-effective option if you primarily surf the web, browse Facebook, catch up on email, etc. Documents/letters can still be created in Google Docs, and you can do things like keep track of your expenses/finances with the apps Google Sheets or Microsoft Excel for Microsoft 365.

-On the other hand, if you’re looking for something more robust and versatile — and don’t mind spending a little extra — a laptop is the way to go, especially if you may want to use non-Google software or play games further down the road.
+On the other hand, if you’re looking for something more robust and versatile — and don’t mind spending a little extra — a laptop is the way to go, especially if you may want to use non-Google software or play games that require a graphic card, further down the road.